RyanMcB8/Tromboneless/README.md

 ## SSH Steps

-* SSH pair created on Raspberry with tromboneless.tech@gmail.com.
-Located in /home/tromboneless/.ssh
+* SSH pair created on Raspberry with Located in /home/tromboneless/.ssh
-* No passkey
+*
 1) When generating own pair, make ssh of ed25519 format: ```ssh-keygen -t ed25519```
 2) Add your public key to /home/yourusername/.ssh/authorized_keys.
 If connected to the same network as the pi, you can do this automatically with ```ssh-copy-id yourusername@192.168.1.133```